UMICHMDP/wordpress/wp-content/plugins/miniorange-login-openid/readme.txt

 = Social Login =
 This plugin enables Social Login.
 Allow your visitors to choose from their favourite social login apps to login, comment, share and optionally auto-register with your website or blog.

 One-click login to your WordPress site using social login applications like Google, Twitter, Facebook, Vkontakte, LinkedIn, Instagram, Amazon, Salesforce, Windows Live.
 This means, if your user is logged in to Google, user can comment on any blog or site by simply clicking the `google icon` - no username or password is explicitly required!
-Simply enable Social Login, *no setup* of social media application is required and you are done.
+Simply enable Social Login, **no setup of social media application** is required and you are done.
+Since the setup is managed by us, Social Login is a premium feature with 30 days free trial.

 = Social Sharing =
 Allow anyone to easily share your website content using their favorite social sharing applications.
-Social Sharing applications include Facebook, Twitter, Google+, Pinterest, Reddit, Vkontakte, Tumblr, StumbleUpon, Pocket, Digg, Delicious, Odnoklassniki.
+Social Sharing applications include Facebook, Twitter, Google+, Pinterest, Reddit, Vkontakte, Tumblr, StumbleUpon, LinkedIn, Pocket, Digg, Delicious, Odnoklassniki, Email, Print, Whatsapp.
 Customize your social sharing buttons to suit to your website's theme.
 Social sharing on homepage includes sharing with content or excerpt.
-Simply enable Social Login, and you are done.

 See the <a href="https://wordpress.org/plugins/miniorange-login-openid/screenshots/">Screenshots</a> section for visuals on social sharing.